shazz/shazz.github.io/content/blog/ghost.md

  1. Then, as not documented :) at this special location the magic number `RESIDENT_MAGIC` (`0x12123456`) as long should be written
  1. And in the next long, the value of this specific location, so in this case `PHYSTOP` - `0x8200`
- 1. After this kind of "header", the reset vector copy the `INSTALL_HDV_HPB` routine, the "replicator", word by word.
+ 1. After this kind of "header", the reset vector copies the `INSTALL_HDV_HPB` routine, the "replicator", word by word.
  1. I also copied, at the end, the `INSTALL_HDV_HPB` address but I don't know why (yet?)
  1. Finally it has to compute the checksum of this resident routine, starting from the location address in the header up to 2 pages (255 words - last word) and fix it to be equals to `RESIDENT_CHK` (`0x5678`) and stores it in the last word.
  1. It disables the reset vector as the resident routine is installed